HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 #### FHIR Messaging

-There are times when it is desireable to use Subscriptions as a communication channel between FHIR servers.
+There are times when it is desireable to use Subscriptions as a communication channel between FHIR servers that are connected via Messaging instead of REST.
 This can be accomplished using a `Subscription` with the channel type of `message`.

 To receive notifications via messaging, a client should request a subscription with the channel type of `message` and set the endpoint to the destination FHIR server base URL.
 Note that this URL must be accessible by the hosting server.